krasimir/stent/README.md

   });
 ```

-The result of the `map` function goes as props to our component.
-Similarly to [Redux's connect](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) function.
+The result of the mapping function goes as props to our component.
+Similarly to [Redux's connect `mapStateToProps`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) function.
 And of course the mapping function is `disconnect`ed when the component is unmounted.

 In some cases we want just the connecting without mapping.
 We are free to skip the mapping function: